-Why the key to saving money is knowing when you have enough
+The key to saving money is knowing what is enough

 It was a warm spring day on Shelter Island, New York, when two renowned authors, Kurt Vonnegut (Slaughterhouse-Five) and Joseph Heller (Catch-22), found themselves at a party at the palatial second home of a hedge fund billionaire.

 Perusing the opulent surroundings, Vonnegut mused to his friend with a hint of melancholy, "Joe, did you know our host only yesterday may have made more money than your novel has in its entire history?"

 Heller took a moment before replying, "Yes, but I have something that he will never have.
 The peace that comes with knowing I have enough."

 Whether the billionaire felt he had "enough" was irrelevant.
 The point is that when faced with the prospect of feeling inadequate in the face of someone else's relative success, Heller saw beyond what he didn't have to fully appreciate that he had enough.

 This is a lesson we all need to learn.
 When planning for our future, the question shouldn't be, "How much money will I need to retire?" but rather "What does enough look like?"